ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 when it is initialised (``vcom_init()`` in ``vcom.c``).
 The display interface boards either store this data in an EEPROM on the board or it is measured once and stored in the code.

-The VCOM calibration procedure is described in the document “Electronics for small displays” available from Plastic Logic.
+The VCOM calibration procedure is described in the document “How to integrate VCOM calibration” available from Plastic Logic.

 Putting it all Together